-Join Richard Harrington for an in-depth discussion in this video Choosing editing software, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video Choosing editing software, part of Learning Stop Motion Animation.

 …The last part of the animation process is assembling your shots.…As you create each clip using your stop motion software, you're likely going…to end up with either a bunch of photos or, a bunch of movies.…These movies can then be assembled in a video editing tool.…Now, you'll use a video editing tool to do things like…trim away the parts of the movie you don't want to see.…Sequence the shots into the right order to tell a narrative…story, or perhaps, add things like sound effects, music or narration.…There are a lot of different video editing tools out there, and…the good news is that you don't need to get to fancy.…